 Does improving critical process flow by nearly 50% seem like a pipe dream for your hospital?

-At University of Michigan Health System, the seemingly lofty goal became reality thanks to an innovative detour from traditional design methods.
+At Michigan Medicine, the seemingly lofty goal became reality thanks to an innovative detour from traditional design methods.
 30 minutes of lean-driven spaghetti charting led to a 48% improvement in efficiency in an electron microscopy lab, reducing walking routes for critical process flow from 416 feet to 216 feet.

 The new-and-improved lab is just one example of the success of lean design at UMHS, the $3.4 billion academic medical center located in Ann Arbor.
 Bob Harris, Associate Hospital Director for Facilities Planning & Development, and Christine Baker, Project Manager, shared lessons learned from UMHS’ lean design journey at the Health Facilities Innovation Forum.